 4. Preheat your waffle maker to medium heat and spray it with non-stick spray.

 5. Using the recommended amount of batter for your model of waffle maker, pour the waffle batter directly into the center of the preheated waffle iron and close the lid.
-If you want to add mix-ins right into your individual waffle, you can sprinkle them on top of the batter right before you close the lid.
+If you want to add additional mix-ins, sprinkle them on top of the batter right before you close the lid.

-7. Waffles are best eaten immediately, but you can keep them warm in a 200F oven.
+7. Waffles are best eaten immediately but you can keep them warm in a 200°F/93°C. oven.
 I like to place a cooling rack over a baking sheet in the oven to set the waffles on.
-This helps the crust maintain crispiness.
+This helps maintain crispiness.

 Notes